-- Pliable Moose (manufacturer led by Gary Osoba, who mentored the teenage future astronaut Mark Stucky)
+- Pliable Moose (manufacturer led by Gary Osoba)

 In contrast to the Americans, British hang glider manufacturers often choose appalling names for their wings.
 The rot started with Airwave, a British manufacturer based on the Isle of Wight that manufactured the Ultralight Products Comet under licence in 1980.
+(See Airwave in Hang gliding early 1980s part 2.)
 When they implemented some improvements, they called it the Magic Comet.
 They eventually parted company with UP in the USA and it then became just the Magic.

 Despite the name, the Magic IV was arguably unmatched for all-round performance, handling, and ease of rigging for more than ten years, possibly 20 years.

 Airwave named their next design the Magic Kiss!